 For me, sound quality is extremely important.

-It seems like every little bit of irritating distortion or poor musical reproduction I’ve heard really grates my nerves.
+It seems like every little bit of irritating distortion or poor musical reproduction I’ve heard grates my nerves.

 I’m happy to report the KPT-445U has great good sound quality and is very impressive for a tiny amp!
 If you recall what I mentioned earlier, this is a Class D amplifier.
-The benefits of Class D amplifiers are fantastic size, great efficiency, and a lower weight, but one of the drawbacks is reduced sound quality.
+The benefits of Class D amplifiers are a fantastic size, great efficiency, and a lower weight, but one of the drawbacks is reduced sound quality.

 I can say with certainty (and don’t just trust me on this – check the multitudes of other happy reviews) that the sound quality is very good.
 Remember when I mentioned earlier about how I bought another brand of car amplifier and was disappointed?